 C=2π(5)=10πC = 2\pi(5) = 10\pi

 So the exact circumference is 10π10\pi cm.
+For a decimal approximation, use π3.14\pi \approx 3.14:

 C10(3.14)=31.4C \approx 10(3.14) = 31.4

 So the circumference is about 31.431.4 cm.
+Note that the unit stays centimeters, because circumference is a length.

-2. Mixing up circumference and area.
-Area uses A=πr2A = \pi r^2, not the circumference formula.
+2. Mixing up circumference and area; area uses A=πr2A = \pi r^2, not the circumference formula.

 3. Dropping the unit.
 If the radius is in centimeters, the circumference is also in centimeters.

-Common cases include wheels, circular tracks, pipes, lids, and any geometry problem that gives a radius or diameter and asks for the distance around the circle.
+Use the circumference formula whenever you need the distance around a circular object or path: wheels, circular tracks, pipes, lids, and any geometry problem that gives a radius or diameter and asks for the distance around the circle.

 Need help with a problem?